ucbds-infra/oassign/README.md

-# jassign: Jupyter Notebook Assignments
+# otter-assign: Jupyter Notebook Assignments with Otter-Grader

-Format and tools for authoring and distributing Jupyter notebook assignments
+Format and tools for authoring and distributing Jupyter notebook assignments with autograding using [Otter-Grader](https://github.com/ucbds-infra/otter-grader).

 Requires: **Python 3** (even if it's installed, check that it's your working version `python --version`)